Carmendelope/system-model/README.md

 # System-model

 The System Model component provides a source of truth for the main entities of the system.
-It is intended usage is that high-level managers will perform CRUD operations, while lower-level components may have read/update access if required.
+Its intended usage is that high-level managers can perform CRUD operations, while lower-level components may have read/update access if required.

 ## Getting Started

-This component is divided into three big sections: entities, providers and server
+This component is divided into three big sections: entities, providers and server.
-- Entities: contains all entity definitions, functions to translates of or to grpc structs and the validations
+* **Entities**: contains all entity definitions, functions for converting them to `grpc structs` and viceversa, and request validations.
-- Provider: contains all the providers required.
-Exist two types of providers: mockup (or memory) providers and scylladb providers.
-Each Scylla provider has an equivalent Mockup provider.
-Both will pass the same tests.
-This allows us not to have integration tests on the servers
+* **Providers**: contains all the providers required.
+Two types of providers exist: _mockup_ (or memory) providers and _scylladb_ providers.
+Each Scylla provider has an equivalent Mockup provider, and both must pass the same tests, so integration tests on the servers are not needed.
-- Server: contains all the logic of the component.
+* **Server**: contains all the logic of the component.

 ### Prerequisites

-To run system-model, we need a **ScyllaDB** installation.
+To run system-model, we need a [**ScyllaDB**](https://www.scylladb.com/open-source/) installation.

 ### Build and compile